Detecting and understanding oak shake

 Title image: Resistograph device being used to assess the condition of a tree – Dr Steven Adams, Edinburgh Napier University

-Body image: Young oak tree – Crown Copyright.
+Body image: Young Oak in Tulley tube – Crown Copyright.
 Forestry Commission – Isobel Cameron

 Glossary & Key Terms